hallamlab/sgRNAble/README.md

 ### Installation Guide

 Prior to installation,it is best practise to create a new enviroment to store the program and dependencies locally.
 This setup will create an conda environment with the name sgRNAble and install all required dependencies.
+Start this process by navigating to the path of the github download(inside the folder).

 ```
+cd PATH/TO/sgRNAble
 conda create --name sgRNAble python=3.7
 conda activate sgRNAble
-pip install sgRNAble
+pip install .
 conda deactivate
 ```